DivyeshVed/WIne-Quality/README.md

 # Wine Quality
 ## INTRODUCTION

 The aim of the project is to anaylse two datasets that tell us more about the quality of wine based on several phyicochemical properties.
 Due to privacy and logisitc issues, only physicochemical variables are available and seneory output varibales are available.
+We will explore different machine learning models to be able to predict the quality of the wine.

 ## ATTRIBUTES